leifos-gmbh/ILIAS/components/ILIAS/MetaData/ROADMAP.md

 to different standards (e.g. entities should be vcards).
 This could be supported better in ILIAS, currently any string is valid.

+### Simplify Copyright Handling

+Currently, the API leaves it to consumers to handle custom copyright and copyright presets differently from each other.
+It should be investigated how those two cases can be unified within the API, so that consumers don't need to worry about the difference, without making a mess.

+The custom copyright string could e.g. act as the analogue of title, full name, and identifier of presets, but these concepts shouldn't get watered down too much.

+### Unify Presentation of Copyright

+We are in danger of having too many modes of presentation of copyright in ILIAS.
+It should be investigated how presentation can be unified, while still being able to fit into the required slots in the KS (data table, properties in item, ...).

 ### Allow `INDEX` path filters in search

 It should be investigated, how path filters of type `INDEX` can be